bodeolukolu/Qmatey/README.md

 ```

 Your database directory should now have the desired, uncompressed database files, and ready to use.
+To perform megablast with multiple databases, provide uncompressed database files in the same directory.

 # Limit search to taxon